Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 {: title="A log tree containing five leaves."}

 Log trees initially consist of a single leaf node.
-New leaves are added to the right-most edge of the tree along with a single parent node, to construct the left-balanced binary tree with `n+1` leaves.
+New leaves are added to the right-most edge of the tree along with a single parent node to construct the left-balanced binary tree with `n+1` leaves.

 ~~~ aasvg